Savings & Investing

 How Contributions Work

 The main way super grows is through employer contributions.
-If you are an employee, your employer is generally required to pay a percentage of your earnings into your super fund, on top of your wage.
-This happens automatically, in the background, throughout your working life.
+Under the super guarantee, employers are generally required to pay 12% of an eligible employee's earnings into their super fund, on top of wages.
+This happens automatically, in the background, throughout your working life — and under recent changes, employer super is moving to being paid with each payday rather than quarterly, which gets the money invested sooner.

 Why Super Is Invested